data-integrations/multi-table-plugins/docs/MultiTableDatabase-batchsource.md

 **blackList**: Used in conjunction with tableNamePattern, this configuration specifies the tables to be skipped.
 By default the black list is empty which means no tables will be skipped.

+**dateFormat**: Simple dateformat to format date fields.
+By default Date fields in DB are converted to long.

 Example